akka/akka/akka-docs/java/dispatchers.rst

   }

 For the 'ThreadBasedDispatcher', it is non-shareable between actors, and associates a dedicated Thread with the actor.
 Making it bounded (by specifying a capacity) is optional, but if you do, you need to provide a pushTimeout (default is 10 seconds).
-When trying to send a message to the Actor it will throw a MessageQueueAppendFailedException("BlockingMessageTransferQueue transfer timed out") if the message cannot be added to the mailbox within the time specified by the pushTimeout.
+When trying to send a message to the Actor it will throw a MessageQueueAppendFailedException if the message cannot be added to the mailbox within the time specified by the pushTimeout.

 .. code-block:: java